Fort Lauderdale

 Heritage Sites

-Begin with Sistrunk Corridor, the historic core of African American Fort Lauderdale.
+Begin with Sistrunk Corridor, the historic and cultural core of Black Fort Lauderdale

 Restaurants

-Barbecue, Soul Food, Jamaican, Sea Food, you’ll find them all here.
+Barbecue, Soul Food, Jamaican, Seafood, and Modern Fusion, you’ll find them all here

 General Attractions

-Spanning the north and south banks of New River in Broward County is a waterfront park in downtown.
+Spanning the north & south banks of New River in Broward County is a waterfront park in downtown

 Family Attractions